Chloe-H/stowed-dotfiles/README.md

 - Add a script or something for git exclude files
 - Add Vim setup as a submodule
-- Remove all this BS from Google Drive once it's shown to work smoothly using `stow`
 - Add links to helpful pages for each configuration
 - Try to resolve the caveats
     - Check out